carbon-language/carbon-lang/llvm/docs/LangRef.rst

 """"""""""

 The ``llvm.expect`` intrinsic takes two arguments.
 The first argument is a value.
-The second argument is an expected value, this needs to be a constant value, variables are not allowed.
+The second argument is an expected value.

 Semantics:
 """"""""""